Posted on 29 March 2019

 Can I perform outside the five boroughs for MMNY?

-Our permits, coordination, and promotions only cover the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
-There are Make Music events all over the world on June 21st, and you are welcome to perform wherever you wish, but be aware of whatever regulations and permit issues apply outside NYC.
-We are Make Music New York.
+As our name suggests, Make Music New York makes music in NYC!
+We are empowered to coordinate permits and promotions to cover concerts taking place only in the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+However, there are Make Music Day concerts that take place all over the world on June 21st, and you are welcome to perform wherever you wish.
+Just be aware of whatever regulations and permit issues apply outside NYC.

 I’d like to take full advantage of Make Music New York and perform all over town!

-Scheduling more than one performance is fine.
-However, please allow reasonable time for travel and set-up if you plan to perform more than once.
+Scheduling more than one performance is welcomed and encouraged.
+Just be sure to allow reasonable time for travel and set-up if you plan to perform more than once.

 What is Make Music Winter?

-Make Music Winter, first launched in 2011, is a free, outdoor musical event each December 21st that turns audiences into music makers.
-Inspired by Phil Kline’s annual Unsilent Night – the boombox parade that has become an international tradition – Make Music Winter transforms New York’s cityscape with twelve participatory musical parades on the winter solstice, running the gamut of musical genres.
+Make Music Winter, first launched in 2011, is a free, outdoor musical celebration held each winter solstice every December 21st that turns audiences into music makers.
+Inspired by Phil Kline’s annual Unsilent Night – the boombox parade that has become an international tradition – Make Music Winter transforms New York’s cityscape with over a dozen participatory musical parades and processions representing genres ranging from Early Music to jazz to – you name it.

 How can I join one of the parades?